 Specialization does not imply or express warrantee by Oracle of partner performance or services.

-Specialization complements the OPN program levels: Remarketer, Silver, Gold, Platinum and Diamond.
-Diamond and Platinum partners are required to hold a certain number of specializations.
+Specialization complements the OPN program levels: Remarketer, Silver, Gold and Platinum.
+Platinum partners are required to hold a certain number of specializations.
 Gold partners are eligible to earn specializations.
 Silver partners and Remarketers are not eligible to earn specializations.
 For additional details see the OPN levels and Benefits table.

 As long as an OPN member continues to meet the criteria for a specific specialization, it will not expire until the product or version of the product reaches End of Service Life (EOSL), moves from Premier Support to Extended Support or until Oracle retires a specialization.
 An OPN member will not be required to renew the specialization.
 Oracle may, from time to time, verify that a company still meets the specialization criteria requirements, at which point the OPN member may be asked to go through the renewal process to confirm compliance with competency and customer satisfaction criteria.

 Competency will be tracked on the OPN Competency Center.
 Partners are expected to keep track of competency levels for all of their specializations, both qualifying and non-qualifying, on the OPN Competency Center.
 Oracle may, from time to time, conduct a full verification of qualifying specializations to determine whether the OPN member still meets the specialization criteria requirements including customer satisfaction.
 Transactions, if included in the business criteria, will not be checked at this time; however, the member will be asked to provide the requisite number of any required customer references for implementations completed within the past 18 months.